danieldizzy/The-Ultimate-Research-Guide/README.md

 ## Table of Contents
  - [Resources for students](#resources-for-students)
  - [Reference for Interview](#Not an Interview Bible) User disgretion is adviced.
 These tips mainly focus on personal area of interest.
 But please do check it out.
- -

- This list is intended to serve as a reference point for things to be aware of during your interview process.

 ## Tutorials and Talks